Monk3yDev/kvlang-vscode/README.md

 - Language server is implemented in Python.
 Lack of it will cause problems with extension
-- Kivy module is also mandatory
+- Kivy module is also mandatory.
+Without this module server will never start